-Tuition - Helping you Create... at an Affordable Rate
+Tuition and Training - at an Affordable Rate

 I am a Sound Engineering and Music technology tutor.
 I have been training teachers to teach Music Tech at various levels in local schools and I have been involved in teaching these subjects at a London music school on a part-time basis.

 A lesson can be anything from 2 hours to get you started or as many sessions as you need.

 I usually travel to you but I can also do on-line lessons.

 The links above cover the other areas that I can help you with.